daveshanley/quobix.com/content/articles/experience-engineering/index.md

 - [OpenAPI](https://www.openapis.org/), [AsyncAPI](https://www.asyncapi.com/), [GraphQL](https://graphql.org/), [Protobuf](https://developers.google.com/protocol-buffers), [RabbitMQ](https://www.rabbitmq.com/), [Kafka](https://kafka.apache.org/)

-[^1]: wWilst I have used many conversational UI's, I have not yet designed or built any.
+[^1]: Whilst I have used many conversational UI's, I have not yet designed or built any.
 [^2]: This is not an attractive chair, would you buy it? if so, why?
 [^3]: Unless you hold a monopoly position due to niche market and a lack of competition.
 [^4]: This could be a desktop or mobile UI, native or web/browser based.